 Step 1.
 Bring up the needle one stitch above the end of the design at Point (1).
 Point 2 is the end of the design.
 Bring down the needle at the end at Point (2)

 Bring up the needle one stitch above the point 1 at point 3

 Bring down the needle at point 1 and then come up one stitch distance from Point 3 (Point 5 in the picture above).
 Continue doing this so that you have a line of stitches which stand apart.
 Ensure that you are making same size stitches.

 Split back stitch (also called Split stitch)

 This is a back stitch which is done in a slightly different manner than the regular one.
 As the name suggest you split the stitch to make this one.
 Take two threads on your needle to make this stitch.

 When you go back after making a stitch, the previous stitch is pierced as you bring down the needle.
-This results in a flatter stitch than any other outline stitches like outline stitch, stem stitch as the stitching line is not deviated at all.
-When worked it looks almost like a chain stitch
+This results in a flatter stitch than any other outline stitches like outline stitch, stem stitch as the stitching line does not deviate at all.
+When worked it looks almost like a chain stitch.

 Keep the stitches small and even for a good effect.